GleisonCE/react-memory-game/README.md

 ## English

-This project was developed with [Create React App](https://github.com/facebook/create-react-app) + TypeScript. styled-components was used to style de design
+This project was developed with [Create React App](https://github.com/facebook/create-react-app) + TypeScript. styled-components was used to style the design

 ### Available Scripts